rimutaka/posts/cloudfront-analytics/readme.md

 #### Usage graphs

 Usage reports look very similar to caching reports, but have a different level of detail.
-They are good for matching them with AWS billing to optimize the monthly cost.
+They are good for matching the usage data with AWS billing to optimize the monthly cost.

 ![usage](usage.png)